MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/updates/move-devices-channel-group-policy.md

 5. Close the editor and review the **Settings** tab for your new GPO.

 ## Apply Security Filtering
-Next apply security filtering to ensure that only in-scope devices are targeted by the new group policy object.
+Next apply security filtering to ensure that only in-scope devices are targeted.
 Otherwise other devices might switch to Current Channel as well.
 1. Open the Group Policy Management console.
 2. Select the GPO that you created
 3. Click on the **Scope** tab to view the GPO's scope.
-4. Under the **Security Filtering** section, remove any entries that are not the security group that you want to filter the GPO by.
+4. Under the **Security Filtering** section, remove any entries that aren't the security group that you want to filter the GPO by.
 5. Add the security group that you have created previously.

 ## Linking to OU and Link order